 Teaching, Training, & Speaking

 As a librarian by training, I have a keen interest in breaking down complex ideas into understandable language.
 I am an experienced and enthusiastic speaker, trainer, and teacher on a wide range of topics.
-The image above links to a presentation I gave recently about information in social justice organizations, and here is one that provides a comprehensive introduction to gender justice, with emphasis on transgender people in the HIV movement.
+Here is a training I’ve given as comprehensive introduction to gender justice, with emphasis on transgender people in the HIV movement.

 Community Based Research